apannala13/LambdaETL/README.md

 # StreamFlowETL
-Hybrid ETL pipelines leveraging Airflow and Kafka, based on Kappa architecture
+Hybrid ETL pipelines leveraging Airflow and Kafka, based on Kappa architecture.

+Initial architecture:
+Ingestion from an API using Airflow -> DBT data models -> Snowflake warehouse.
+Websocket -> Kafka Producer -> Flink consumer -> Cassandra DB for writes -> Snowflake for analytics

+Ochestrated with Docker and Kubernetes.